pagkly/Zed/Investopedia3/Comparative Market Analysis.md

 ### 1\.
 Evaluate the neighborhood.

 To set the right listing price—or ensure a home you're interested in is a good deal—the CMA should take into consideration the general quality of the neighborhood.
 Where are the more attractive blocks?
 How close are community amenities?
 How close are community nuisances?
-What are the [HOA](https://www.investopedia.com/terms/h/hoa.asp) rules?
+What are the [[HOA]](https://www.investopedia.com/terms/h/hoa.asp) rules?
 How are the schools?
-Are there any issues with [curb appeal](https://www.investopedia.com/terms/c/curb-appeal.asp)?
+Are there any issues with [[curb appeal]](https://www.investopedia.com/terms/c/curb-appeal.asp)?

 ### 2\.
 Gather details about the subject property.

 If a real estate agent or broker does the CMA, they will review the existing listing (if there is one) and make an in-person visit to gather information about the subject home.
-They'll take note of the home's size (particularly the liveable space), age, style, construction, condition, layout, finishes, landscaping, and [upgrades and updates](https://www.investopedia.com/investing/types-home-renovation-which-ones-boost-value/).
+They'll take note of the home's size (particularly the liveable space), age, style, construction, condition, layout, finishes, landscaping, and [[upgrades and updates]](https://www.investopedia.com/investing/types-home-renovation-which-ones-boost-value/).

 ### 3\.
 Select comps.

 Find three to five comparable homes in the area that have sold recently and that are as close to the subject home as possible.
-Ideally, the [comps](https://www.investopedia.com/terms/c/comps.asp) will be within one mile of the subject property and in the same school district.
+Ideally, the [[comps]](https://www.investopedia.com/terms/c/comps.asp) will be within one mile of the subject property and in the same school district.
 Focus on homes that are like the subject home in terms of square footage, lot size, bedrooms, bathrooms, and type of construction.
 Pay close attention to when the comparable property sold: The more recent, the better because real estate prices can fluctuate rapidly.
 If the home has a unique location—such as overlooking a golf course or the waterfront—the comps should have the same placement.

 ### 4\.
 Adjust for differences.